 \section{Introduction}

-In both, adult and pediatric neurology, movement disorders (MDs) are broadly classified from a phenomenological perspective as either hyperkinetic (HMDs, characterized by excessive movements) or hypokinetic (hMDs, characterized by paucity and slowness of voluntary movements).
+In both, adult and pediatric neurology, movement disorders (MDs) are broadly classified from a phenomenological perspective as either hyperkinetic or hypokinetic MDs.
 Accurate, updated epidemiological data on MDs help to raise awareness, improve recognition, and facilitate timely diagnosis and treatment that remains especially symptomatic \textsuperscript{1}.
 Despite the progress achieved for their clinical characterization and genetic diagnostic \textsuperscript{2,3,4}, the recognition of MDs phenomenology remains challenging during clinical examination with disagreement even between MDs specialists, particularly for the complex presentations of many neurodevelopmental, neurodegenerative and monogenic disorders.
 The current classification of genetic MDs distinguishes between isolated, combined, and mixed categories \textsuperscript{5}.

-Traditionally, clinicians identify HMDs through direct observation and assess them by using standardized clinical rating scales that usually focus on individual motor phenomena (e.g., scales for dystonia, tremor or tics).
+Traditionally, clinicians identify hyperkinetic MDs through direct observation and assess them by using standardized clinical rating scales that usually focus on individual motor phenomena (e.g., scales for dystonia, tremor or tics).
 Despite their widespread use, they may not capture the full spectrum of motor phenomenology for each patient \textsuperscript{6,7} and have inherent limitations, notably inter-rater variability, limited reproducibility, and the need for specialized training and expertise \textsuperscript{8}.
 Additionally, some scales focus on specific diseases \textsuperscript{9} without potential for generalization or application to other conditions.
 By contrast, other scales \textsuperscript{10} may have broader applicability to other developmental disorders.
-Currently, no available composite assessment tools enable the simultaneous identification and monitoring of MDs over different diseases associating HMDs and through lifespan, in both children and adults.
-Accurate and objective assessment of HMD, such as dystonia, tremor, chorea, myoclonus, or tics, is critical not only for diagnosis, but also for monitoring, facilitating effective patient care, and the development of targeted, symptom-specific interventions \textsuperscript{11}.
+Currently, no available composite assessment tools enable the simultaneous identification and monitoring of MDs over different diseases associating multiple hyperkinetic MDs and through lifespan, in both children and adults.
+Accurate and objective assessment of hyperkinetic MDs is critical not only for diagnosis, but also for monitoring, facilitating effective patient care, and the development of targeted, symptom-specific interventions \textsuperscript{11}.